 - Revoke the device

 For each option, a 1 hour delay is automatically set, but you can select the delay period in minutes, hours or days.
-The delay gives users time to fix an issue if possible before the action is carried out.
-You can learn more about the App wipe and App lock actions in the topic on Configure roles with RBAC.
+The intent of the delay is to give users time to fix an issue before the action occurs.
+For more information about the App wipe and App lock actions, see Security actions.

 If you set the trigger to event, the repeat interval is automatically a minimum of 1 hour.
 The device must carry out a refresh of the policies to synchronize with the server for the notification to come in.
 Typically, a device synchronizes with the server when users sign on or manually refresh their policies through Secure Hub.

-An additional delay of approximately 1 hour may occur before any action is carried out, to allow the Active Directory database to synchronize with XenMobile.
+An extra delay of approximately 1 hour may occur before any action is carried out, to allow the Active Directory database to synchronize with XenMobile.

 To check app lock or app wipe status

-1. Go to Manage > Devices, click a device and then click Show more.
+Go to Manage > Devices, click a device, and then click Show more.